ALEHACKsp/cordialie/README.md

 ![alt text](https://github.com/9socket/cordialie/blob/logo/cordialielogo.png?raw=true)

 # cordialie
 Cordialie is a highly customizable and dynamic password profiler.
 Print hundreds to millions of possible combinations for a specific target easily, and efficiently.
 Usage is simple, with easy to edit open source code.
-This script revolves around [OSINT](https://en.wikipedia.org/wiki/Open-source_intelligence) and social engineering, as wordlist are based off of your targets personal information.
+This script revolves around [OSINT](https://en.wikipedia.org/wiki/Open-source_intelligence) and [Social Engineering](https://en.wikipedia.org/wiki/Social_engineering_(security)), as wordlist are based off of your targets personal information.
 This script does not perform any form of dictionary attack itself, but it's great for building up a wordlist when you perform one in a pen-testing enviroment.

 # awareness